Illustration of a man playing cards with the devil — visual representation of temptation and wit in Poker with the Devil by David Ritter.

 When he looked hard at his cards,

-and saw a Royal Flush!
+he saw a Royal Flush!

 and pondered the winning pot.

-Desires await, and the gold is great
+Desires await, the gold looked great,

 but a nagging wife was not…